 Related project: HALIFAX BUS STATION

-Cllr Kim Groves, Chair of the West Yorkshire Combined Authority Transport Committee said:
+Cllr Kim Groves, Chair of Transport for West Yorkshire Combined Authority, said:

 "We’re pleased to be working in partnership with Calderdale Council on this important scheme, which will make it easier for people to move around our region.

 “In these challenging times, it is more important than ever that we continue to invest in a modern, accessible transport network, which supports economic growth by connecting more people with job, training and education opportunities.

 “Our region deserves a transport system which fills people with pride, with optimism and, above all, with the confidence that we have a clear direction of travel towards future prosperity for all, while helping us achieve our aim of becoming a net zero carbon economy by 2038.”

 The first stage of work includes clearing space for essential temporary accommodation and services for bus passengers and construction workers.